How is energy bought and sold and how does this affect prices?

 If prices are as volatile as they have been over the last 12 months, this can play havoc with both the spot market and suppliers’ ability to hedge against price rises.

-Energy is bought in advance to try and keep supply and prices relatively stable.
+Energy is bought in advance to help keep supply and prices relatively stable.
 It’s like when you pay your business energy bills by Direct Debit - you’re paying a flat rate each month to cover the entire year, effectively hedging against bigger bills in winter by overpaying in summer.

 When there’s a huge increase in demand, price rises are quickly passed on to consumers because suppliers haven’t hedged for the increase and have had to buy extra energy from the spot market, which is more expensive.